Last updated on July 4th, 2018

 7. Chicago’s O’Hare International Airport, located in Illinois, is one of the world’s busiest airports.
 It was ranked at the 6th spot in 2017 for the most number of passenger arrivals and departures.

 8. Willis Tower (renamed Willis Tower in 2009), formerly known as Sears Tower, is a 110 story building in Chicago, Illinois.
-At the time of its completion in 1973, it held the record for the world’s tallest building after beating the World Trade Centre towers in New York.
+At the time of its completion in 1973, it held the record for the world’s tallest building after surpassing the 1 World Trade Centre towers in New York.
 The tower is 1450 feet high.
+The Willis Tower is now the second-tallest building in North America.

 11. Illinois is considered as a swing state because of its political stance.